sraman26/vitality-fitness/journals/mike_miklius.md

 3.25.23-3.26.23: Weekend, days off

-3.27.23: Worked on auithentication via 4-person partner programming; our team programmed in login, logout, and signup functionality
+3.27.23: Worked on authentication via 4-person partner programming; our team programmed in login, logout, and signup functionality.
+Sitara was our group coder.

-3.28.23:
+3.28.23: Built cardio pydantic models and implementing third party APIs; I specifically was the coder today (we are taking turns)

-3.29.23:
+3.29.23: Built full CRUD functionality for Cardio exercises and implemented authentication for those routes.
+Aaron was our group coder today.

-3.30.23:
+3.30.23: Finished crud routes (authentication, error handling, functionality) for cardio workouts; Tahmid was our group coder today.